-Capital expenditures totaled \$153.9 million for the year ended December 31, 2013.
-For 2014, we currently expect capital expenditures to be less than \$150.0 million in compliance with the amended 2011 Credit Agreement.
+Capital expenditures totaled \$93.0 million for the year ended December 31, 2014.
+For 2015, we expect capital expenditures to be in line with 2014.

 Contractual Obligations and Commercial Commitments

 We have certain contractual obligations and commercial commitments.
 Contractual obligations are those that will require cash payments in accordance with the terms of a contract, such as a borrowing or lease agreement.
 Commercial commitments represent potential obligations for performance in the event of demands by third parties or other contingent events, such as lines of credit or guarantees of debt.